Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 In this phase of the Perception tutorial, you will start from downloading and installing Unity Editor and the Perception package.
 You will then use our sample assets and provided components to easily generate a synthetic dataset for training an object-detection model.
 Through-out the tutorial, lines starting with bullet points followed by **"Action:"** denote the individual actions you will need to take in order to progress through the tutorial.
 This is while non-bulleted lines will provide additional context and explanation around the actions.
 If in a hurry, you can just follow the bullets!

 ### Step 1: Download Unity Editor and Create a New Project
 * **Action**: Navigate to [this](https://unity3d.com/get-unity/download/archive) page to download and install the latest version of Unity Editor 2019.4.

+An alternative approach is to first install [_**Unity Hub**_](https://unity3d.com/get-unity/download), which will allow you to have multiple versions of Unity on your computer, and make it easier to manage your Unity projects and the versions of Unity they will use.

+During the installation of Unity, you will be asked to choose which modules you would like to include.
+This will depend on the types of applications you eventually intend to build with your Unity installation; however, for the purposes of this tutorial, we need to make make sure _**Linux Build Support**_ is checked.
+In addition, if you do not already have _**Visual Studio**_ on your computer, the wizard will give you an option to install it.
+Go ahead and check this option, as we will need _**Visual Studio**_ for writing some simple scripts in Phase 2 of the tutorial.

+* **Action**: Make sure the _**Linux Build Support**_ and _**Visual Studio**_ options are checked when selecting modules during installation.

 When you first run Unity, you will be asked to open an existing project, or create a new one.